 In our opinion, our friends at Vaughan’s Pub in Kilfenora make the best Irish coffees!
-So this St Patrick’s Day, we’re sharing their secrets to show you how to the perfect Irish Liqueur Coffee at home.
+So this St. Patrick’s Day, we’re sharing their secrets to show you how to make the perfect Irish Liqueur Coffee at home.

 How To Make An Irish Coffee